Brought to you by:

 Belfast by bike

 Belfast is a thriving city with a rich cultural, food and music scene.
 I reckon there is no better way to explore this city than by bike.
 Norman from Belfast City Bike Tours has an encyclopaedic knowledge of his city and will pedal you past the colourful street art to see all of the top sights.
 You’ll also stop at the best independent coffee shops when you are in need of a break.
 A two-hour tour with Norman will leave you with a really good grasp of this colourful city.
-Tours start at £25 per person.
+Tours start at £25 per person and it is hoped that the tours will be running before the end of August (keep an eye on the Facebook page).
+In the meantime bike rental is available.

 More info: Belfast City Bike Tours